 I told myself that even if I didn’t like being a rep, the amount of clothes I got totally justified it all.
 (I think most reps think that at first if we’re being honest!)

-But really, I think that once you figure out your size and try on the clothing, you’ll see what all of the buzz is about.
+But really, I think that once you figure out your size and try on some staple items, you’ll see what all of the buzz is about.

 Why I Hopped On The ZYIA Active Business Opportunity

 I actually wrote an extensive post about why I joined ZYIA.
 At the end of the day, I just felt that the opportunity was too good to pass up.
 The fear of missing out was just too strong – no other company is doing this!
 (A huge benefit.)
 Plus, the company is still so new that reps aren’t in every corner of the earth yet.
 But in case you don’t want to read that other post, here’s why I did it (in a gist):

 - Super flexible – I can work when I want.

 - Diversified income – I can add this to my other side gigs easily to increase revenue.